 Explainer: What is behind China's power crunch?

-BEIJING, Sept 27 (Reuters) - China is in the grip of a power crunch as a shortage of coal supplies, toughening emissions standards and strong demand from manufacturers and industry have pushed coal prices to record highs and triggered widespread curbs on usage.
+BEIJING, Sept 29 (Reuters) - China is in the grip of a power crunch as coal supply shortages combined with strong power demand from manufacturers, industry and households push coal prices to record highs and trigger widespread curbs on usage.

+Climate watchers have been at pains to say Beijing's tougher environmental curbs are not to blame for the current energy crunch.
+Indeed, China has focused on cutting power consumption, not coal output.

+Instead, China's heavily controlled power pricing system prevents its generators from passing on their soaring coal costs to consumers, leaving them with no choice but to suffer losses or reduce output.

 HOW LONG HAS THERE BEEN A POWER SUPPLY PROBLEM IN CHINA?

+Provincial authorities in Inner Mongolia and Guangdong have both ordered industries - including energy-intensive aluminium smelters - to reduce electricity use. read more

+However, it was revealed that 10 provinces and regions - including major coal producers like Inner Mongolia - had still failed to meet existing energy efficiency targets in the first half, largely as a result of a post-lockdown recovery that analysts say relied on energy intensive heavy industry.

-China's total power generation through August of 2021 was actually 10.1% greater than in the same period in 2020, and nearly 15% more than in the same slot in 2019 as utilities across the country cranked up power to meet surging industrial demand.
+But despite the curbs, China's total power generation through August of 2021 was still 10.1% greater than in the same period in 2020, and nearly 15% more than in the same slot in 2019 as utilities across the country cranked up power to meet surging industrial demand.

-However, along with the higher power generation came higher toxic emissions, which surpassed pre-pandemic levels in the first quarter of the year. read more

-Local governments in Zhejiang, Jiangsu, Yunnan and Guangdong provinces have asked factories to limit power usage or curb output.
+Power rationing is currently taking place in at least nine provinces and regions.
+Local governments in major manufacturing hubs like Zhejiang, Jiangsu, and Guangdong provinces have asked factories to limit power usage or curb output.

 Some power providers have sent notices to heavy users to either halt production during peak power periods that can run from 7 a.m. and 11 p.m., or shut operations entirely for two to three days a week.